Daniel has a bachelor's degree in history from CSUF. He loves to write about those standout moments in history.

 The Call of Duty franchise returns to its roots with the game revolving around ground combat in World War Two.
 This review will look at the three parts of the newest installment as well as some pros and cons and how well the game fares in today's gaming environment.
-And on the note of it being historically or militarily accurate, as a historian, soldier, and avid gamer there wasn't anything too inaccurate that is worth mentioning.
-Of course it is going to be inaccurate, it's a video game, not a text book (although I do disagree with female infantry soldiers being included purely since it wasn't historically accurate, and the controversy about Nazi flags being removed isn't a big deal, they are still in the campaign just not in multiplayer where they wouldn't even be noticed anyways).
+And on the note of it being historically or militarily accurate, as a historian, soldier, and avid gamer, there wasn't anything too inaccurate that is worth mentioning.
+Of course it is going to be inaccurate, it's a video game, not a text book (although I do disagree with female infantry soldiers being included purely since it wasn't historically accurate, and the controversy about Nazi flags being removed isn't a big deal, they are still in the campaign, just not in multiplayer where they wouldn't even be noticed anyways).
 That being said I do appreciate that there were very noticeable efforts to make it as accurate a video game as the current audience would want.

 Amazing Story in an Amazing Campaign

 I have to argue that the campaign is the best mode of Call of Duty WWII.
 Not because multiplayer and Nazi Zombies are bad, but because the campaign is so rich with the story that you can actually relate to the other characters and feel like you are actually a part of the story rather than just someone controlling a character.
 The game begins with a level that is used by almost every single World War II game: Operation Overlord or D-Day.
 While I was very skeptical about how good this game can be since at this point any D-Day level in a video game is basically a remix of another game or of Saving Private Ryan, I wasn't actually disappointed with the opening level.
-You spend a majority of the level clearing out bunkers and trenches rather than spending thirty minutes making your way up the beach.
-This is where you really start to dive into the story as you have to work with Zussman and from their the relationship you have with the characters develops immensely and with only be strengthened throughout the game.
+You spend a majority of the level clearing out bunkers and trenches rather than spending 30 minutes making your way up the beach.
+This is where you really start to dive into the story as you have to work with Zussman.
+From there, the relationship you have with the characters develops immensely and with only be strengthened throughout the game.

 My favorite aspect of the campaign was the fact that you had to actually work as a squad for the most part.
 While it is not as squad based as the Brothers in Arms games and you can still be Rambo like many other Call of Duty games encourage you to be, the missions in this game force you to take a step back and consider teamwork with your AI squad.
 Whether it be every member having sectors of fire for a defense too large for you to constantly run back and forth or simply providing an over watch or suppressing fire for a fellow soldier, or simply asking for extra ammo or a medical bag, you start to feel a sense of camaraderie with the other characters (and the cut scenes only reinforce this as you see how they interact with one another).

 Lastly, from storming the beaches in Normandy to infiltrating a German base, and even going undercover with the French Resistance to sabotage the German Army, this Call of Duty takes a different approach from the usual run and gun campaign that is usually a repeat from the last installment.
-There is definitely something for everyone in this campaign, and with such a diverse mission set and mementos to collect (and don't forget the Achievements/Trophies) there are countless hours worth of replay-ability.
+There is definitely something for everyone in this campaign, and with such a diverse mission set and mementos to collect (and don't forget the Achievements/Trophies), there are countless hours worth of replayability.
 Overall, I think that this campaign is among the best campaigns Call of Duty has yet to offer.

-Nazi Zombies are Back
+Nazi Zombies Are Back

 An Attempt at Revamping Multiplayer